CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/user-guides/user-interfaces/gateway/Admin/Authorisation.md

 ---
 title: "Authorisation"
 linkTitle: "Authorisation"
-description: "Setup authorisation for accessing {{% ctx %}} Gateway."
+description: "Configure roles used to control access to functionality in {{% ctx %}} Gateway."
 weight: 30
 ---